dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 Abstract/virtual declarations of `==` and `!=` operators, as well as abstract/virtual declarations of implicit and explicit conversion operators will be allowed in interfaces.
 Derived interfaces will be allowed to implement them too.

-For `==` and `!=` operators, at least one parameter type must be a type parameter that counts as "the instance type of the enclosing type".
-As defined in the previous section.
+For `==` and `!=` operators, at least one parameter type must be a type parameter that counts as "the instance type of the enclosing type", as defined in the previous section.

 ## Implementing static abstract members